Materiality (Important Challenges)

 Materiality and SDGs

-Under its Purpose that “We, the Mitsubishi Electric Group, will contribute to the realization of a vibrant and sustainable society through continuous technological innovation and ceaseless creativity” the Group aims to contribute to solving social issues.
-This policy aligns with the objectives of the globally shared Sustainable Development Goals (SDGs). *
+Under its Purpose that “We, the Mitsubishi Electric Group, will contribute to the realization of a vibrant and sustainable society through continuous technological innovation and ceaseless creativity, ” the Group aims to contribute to solving social issues by implementing the five areas of materiality issues.
+This policy aligns with the objectives of the globally shared SDGs.*

 Process of Identification and Review of Materiality